Authentic Lessons for 21st Century Learning

 Explore

-Display slide 11 share the instructional strategy Cognitive Comics with your participants.
+Display slide 11 and share the instructional strategy Cognitive Comics with your participants.
 Say, ”Our first activity today is to get you thinking about classroom learning environments by asking you to think of a learning experience you had in the past that was memorable and/or helped enrich your learning.
 We will revisit this later in today’s session.”
 Have participants close their eyes and think back to a memorable classroom learning experience from their childhood that stuck with them.

 Move to slide 12, and share an example with participants of what they will be creating.